-Candidates must apply and receive approval for practica (EDC 5813 and EDC 5823) and the internship the semester prior to registering for the course (EDA/EDC/EDG 5803).
-The deadlines for internship applications are October 15th for Spring semester and March 15th for Summer session and Fall semester.
-Candidates have one calendar year to complete the internship.
+Candidates must contact their graduate program advisor, apply and receive approval for practica (EDC 5813 and EDC 5823) and the internship the semester prior to registering for the course (EDA/EDC/EDG 5803).
+Candidates have one calendar year (three continuous semesters; eight-week summer semester included) to complete the internship.
 Candidates enrolled in internship will receive an incomplete "I" grade until the course requirements are met.
-Internship must be completed within 3 semesters and within the 6-year time limit for the degree.
+Internships must be completed within 3 semesters (one calendar year) and within the 6-year time limit for the degree.
+Extensions beyond three semesters must be requested, in writing, to the candidate's advisor.
+After the three-semester (one year) time limit, the candidate will also be required to register for the Internship again and pay the current tuition.